vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 code reuse - generic functionality (like method) don't have to be reimplemented, all subclasses are guaranteed to have capabilities of the superclass.

 **polymorphism** - treats any subclass of classA as classA, which allows you to write methods that don't need to change if new subclasses are created.
+Java uses dynamic method dispatch to call the appropriate method based on the actual object's type at runtime, not the reference type.
 Runtime polymorphism doesn't happen when static

 **IS-A** : based on class inheritance and interface implementation, "this thing is a type of that thing".